nickcat1/keepc/README.md

 ## TODO
 Add other ways to run existing commands.
 For example, list/ls, new/add, run/execute....

+Make rm and run commands search in descriptions.

 ## License
 Distributed under the [GPL-3.0 License](LICENSE).